If It Ain’t Broke, Still Fix It

 These solutions offer a comprehensive protection web that covers endpoint, service, and network security in one convenient interface.
 Ultimately, BlastWave is taking cybersecurity from a switch level to a cloud-native network level.
 Knight said in summation, “Even if it doesn’t seem broken, maybe still fix it.”
 This sentiment could not be truer for companies needing to modernize their cybersecurity approach.
 Even if a company hasn’t needed ZTNA yet, they shouldn’t wait until a breach to adopt it, because at that point it’s too late.

-Be sure to view the entire zero-trust webinar at: https://www.blastwave.io/zero-trust
+Be sure to view the entire zero-trust webinar at: https://www.blastwave.com/zero-trust